mattppal/blog/src/content/blog/what-is-delta.md

 <center><figcaption>This is also a lakehouse.</figcaption></center>

 The very simple truth is that Delta files are just Parquet files with a metadata layer on top.
-That’s it.
-Not to understate the ingenuity and usefulness of Delta, but it’s a pretty simple concept.
+That's it.
+Not to understate the ingenuity and usefulness of Delta, but it's a pretty simple concept.

 ![Actually Delta Lake](/posts/what-is-delta/delta-metadata.png)

 <center><figcaption>Ok, now THIS is Delta.</figcaption></center>

-Now, if you have a bit of background with these technologies, you might remark “Hey, so is Iceberg” or “Huh, that sounds like Hudi” and you’d be right.
+Now, if you have a bit of background with these technologies, you might remark "Hey, so is Iceberg" or "Huh, that sounds like Hudi" and you'd be right.
 Those formats are pretty much the same thing.
 They even use very similar marketing materials.

 ![Not Hudi](/posts/what-is-delta/hudi-example.png)